 - Greater income can mean greater tax liability

-How much does this person owe in federal taxes?
+How much does this person owe in federal income taxes?

-Using the 2019 tax brackets for ordinary income, let’s calculate the federal tax liability:
+Using the 2024 tax brackets for ordinary income, let’s calculate the federal income tax liability:

-The last dollar earned, the 40,021st dollar (or 52,221st dollar depending on how we want to look at it), is taxed at 22%.
-Meanwhile, the middle dollars are taxed at varying lower rates.
+The last dollar earned, the 50,400th dollar (or 65,000th dollar depending on how we want to look at it), is taxed at 22%.
+Meanwhile, the first and middle dollars are taxed at varying lower rates.

 As we work our way through this guide we’ll explore tools and strategies that exploit the fact that the first and last dollar earned are taxed differently.
 This will allow an early retiree to potentially lower or eliminate income taxes.